NATIONAL GOOD SAMARITAN DAY

 National Good Samaritan Day on March 13th recognizes the unselfish actions of those who provide help when needed.
 The day is also known as Good Samaritan Involvement Day and celebrates kindness in all its forms.

 The term “good Samaritan” comes from the Bible parable where a Samaritan helped a stranger who had been robbed and beaten and left to die by the side of the road.
 The Samaritan not only cleaned the man’s wounds and clothed him but took him to an inn where he paid for the man’s care.

 The term is used today to describe those who perform acts of kindness for those in need, especially those who are strangers.

-Our research has found that this day is in honor of the death of Catherine “Kitty” Genovese who was murdered near her home on March 13, 1964, in New York City.
-For Miss Genovese, had just one good Samaritan stepped forward that night, she may be alive today.
-Her killer was interrupted two times, each interruption witnessed by neighbors or passersby, but no one called the police.
-After his third and successful attempt, one person called, but it was too late for Miss Genovese.
-The creator of the of this day was not found.
+Our research found this day honors the death of Catherine “Kitty” Genovese, who was murdered near her home on March 13, 1964, in New York City.
+That night, if one Good Samaritan had stepped forward, Miss Genovese would have lived.
+Something interrupted her killer twice that night, each interruption witnessed by neighbors or passersby.
+Still, no one called the police.
+One person called after his third and successful attempt, but too late for Miss Genovese.
+We have been unable to identify the creator of this national day.

 A. A good Samaritan law protects someone who provides aid in an emergency from being sued for injuries or damages.
 The laws vary from state to state but generally have the expectation that the good Samaritan asks permission if possible from the ill, injured, or in danger and that they do not act in a reckless or negligent manner.

 Q. Does every state have good Samaritan laws?